Workers in these occupations help clients maintain and improve wellbeing.

 Podiatrists provide medical and surgical care for people with foot, ankle, and lower leg problems.

 |Psychiatric Technicians and Aides||

-Psychiatric technicians and aides care for people who have mental illness and developmental disabilities.
+Psychiatric technicians and aides care for people who have mental conditions or developmental disabilities.

 Radiation therapists administer doses of radiation to patients who have cancer or other serious diseases.